 After finishing my chocolate showpiece, I honestly felt like I could never touch chocolate again and be content.
 Switching gears, we turned to sugar again and moved onto learning some very difficult sugar techniques.

 First, we learned how to make poured sugar.
-To do this, you basically heat sugar to a very high temperate, then pour it onto a silicon mat (silpat).
+To do this, you basically heat sugar to a very high temperate, then pour it onto a silicone mat (silpat).
 You can use molds and other techniques to make specific shapes, and we made poured sugar owls through this process.